speechbrain/speechbrain/recipes/IWSLT22_lowresource/AST/transformer/README.md

 This recipe also provides a flexible use of text-based sequence-to-sequence models, such as [mBART](https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt) or [NLLB](https://huggingface.co/facebook/nllb-200-1.3B) model, to initialize the decoder of the speech translation model.
 This practice has been proven more effective in a wide range of settings in comparison with the randomly initialized decoder.

 An update to this recipe adds support for SpeechT5.
-It is not part of the orginal contribution and is meant to serve as an example of usage of this model for speech to text.
+It is not part of the original contribution and is meant to serve as an example of usage of this model for speech to text.

 ## Data Downloading